 Posted: 16 Jul 2018

-Europe, and in particular the UK, is different.
-Well, at least tipping is.
-Disappointingly death and taxes are just as certain here as anywhere else.
+Europe, and in particular the UK, is a little different when it comes to tipping.
+(Unfortunately death and taxes are just as certain over here as they are in the States.)

 Google says tipping is:

 “giving someone a sum of money as a reward for a service.”

 We feel a more appropriate definition for a typical Brit would be:

 “giving someone a sum of money as a reward for a better than expected service.”

 Tipping is generally not mandatory in London and at The Massage Rooms tipping your therapist is completely voluntary.

 The massage therapists who work with us are totally at ease with this approach and embrace it.
 They do not arrive at your home or hotel expecting to receive a tip.
 If you do give them tip at the end of your session, your therapist will see this as a lovely and unexpected bonus and accept it with a smile.
 Just as your better than expected service should have felt like a lovely bonus to you.

 Tip amounts are commonly recommended as a percentage add-on to the underlying price of the service.
 This method is quite arbitrary and the most common suggestions range from about 10 to 20 percent of your massage cost.
 For a 90-minute massage costing £75 that means the recommended tip would be £7.50 to £15.